MarkStreek/QuintorCatalogFrontEnd/README.md

 ## Known Issues

-1. Double-click on dropdowns will cause an error, easy fixable by just realoading the page (F5/cmd + R)
+1. Double-click on dropdowns will cause an error, easy fixable by just reloading the page (F5/cmd + R)
-2. If token is expired, in not all situations the user will be redirected to the login page, but don't worry, press the logout button and login again.
-    - If this error occurs, the user can navigate through the application, but in absolutely no case can see information about devices or borrow requests.
-3. POP-UP windows should be allowed by your browser.
-These alerts needs to be allowed because of certain actions in the application
+2. POP-UP windows should be allowed by your browser.
+These alerts need to be allowed because of certain actions in the application
     - It's not actually a bug or issue, but important to know, otherwise some actions could not work

 ## About Quintor